 - Step 2: Submit an application

-- Step 3: Gather information & schedule assessment
+- Step 3: Guided assessment & report development

 The Colorado Energy Office has partnered with Resource Innovations to provide technical assistance for CROP.
 Once you have been accepted into the program, a representative will contact you to schedule an on-site audit of your facilities to begin the process.